lmucs/cher-ami/go/api.md

 + Response 404

         {
-            "reason": "no such message in any circle you can see" }
+            "reason": "message not found in any circle you can see", "message_id": 20,
+        }